CBIIT/p2p-datasci/index3.md

 ---
-layout: post
+layout: page
+title: Announcing
-title: NCI Peer-to-Peer Remote Learning Exchange for Data Science
+subtitle: The NCI Peer-to-Peer Remote Learning Exchange for Data Science!
-subtitle: A remote learning “matchmaking” service
-date: 2020-04-01
 use-site-title: false
 bigimg: "/img/antibodies.jpg"
 ---

+A remote learning “matchmaking” service

 Are you interested in learning about data science or helping your NCI peers learn?